mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     but the accessibility could certainly be improved in many places.

 mobile-friendly
-    This theme should work fine on mobile devices.
+    This theme should work well on (reasonably modern) mobile devices.
-    It isn't strictly *mobile-first* though,
-    because there is a special sidebar behavior for narrow screens.
     Considerable care has been taken to make sure all the screen space is available for content and not obstructed by ornamental junk.